mne-tools/mne-cpp/doc/gh-pages/pages/download/download.md

 |-------|-------|-------|
 | [0.1.8](changelog.md#version-018) | 2020-11-19 | <span class="fs-2"> [Windows](https://github.com/mne-tools/mne-cpp/releases/download/v0.1.8/mne-cpp-windows-dynamic-x86_64.zip){: .btn .btn-blue } [Linux](https://github.com/mne-tools/mne-cpp/releases/download/v0.1.8/mne-cpp-linux-dynamic-x86_64.tar.gz){: .btn .btn-blue } [MacOS](https://github.com/mne-tools/mne-cpp/releases/download/v0.1.8/mne-cpp-macos-dynamic-x86_64.tar.gz){: .btn .btn-blue } </span> |

+See the [changelog](changelog.md) to see what features where added in each release version.

 ---
-See the [changelog](changelog.md) to see what features where added in each release version.

 Using the latest stable release is recommended for users who wish to use MNE-CPP's command line tools and GUIs.
-But if you want to checkout the latest features, try downloading the [development versions](development.md).
+But if you want to checkout the latest features, try downloading the [development versions](../development/development.md).

-We are also developing some of our aplications to run on the browser.
+We are also developing some of our aplications so that they can run directly on the browser.
+No need to install anything!
 See [On the browser](webasm.md).